 Okay, it looks like we will soon see yet another 7750-type chronograph.
-The watchmaker that was founded back in 1930s in Switzerland, almost went bankrupt in late 1990s and then re-launched by a Belgian family, is going to present its new Rodania XSEBA Black Edition automatic chronograph watch.
+The watchmaker that was founded back in the 1930s in Switzerland, almost went bankrupt in late 1990s and then re-launched by a Belgian family, is going to present its new Rodania XSEBA Black Edition (ref.
+RS2505326) automatic chronograph.

-Powered by a well-known ETA Valjoux 7750 self-winding movement, the watch will offer you all the usual stuff that we have got used to during the recent couple of decades: a tri-compax dial layout, as well as an extended calendar function that displays not only current date, but also current day of week.
+Powered by a well-known ETA Valjoux 7750 self-winding movement, the XSEBA Black Edition will offer you all the usual stuff that we have got used to during a recent couple of decades: a tri-compax dial layout, as well as an extended calendar function that displays not only current date, but also current day of week.

 Although the movement is not particularly large, the new timepiece will be delivered in an oversized body.

-To my taste, the pair of chronograph push-pieces seems to be not particularly comfortable to operate, since they are attached to close to the crown and are just too short.
+To my taste, the pair of chronograph push-pieces are not particularly comfortable to operate, since they are attached to close to the crown and are just too short.
 The crown, on the other hand, is too long.

-What really hurts my eyes is the “day of week” window, which is placed near the date aperture at 3 o’clock (a standard layout for ETA 7750-based chronographs.)
-On the official photo of the watch, the window reads “LUN,” which probably means “Lundi” and is translated from French as “Monday”.
+What hurts my eyes is the “day of week” window, which is placed near the date aperture at 3 o’clock (a standard layout for ETA 7750-based chronographs.)
+On the official photo, the window reads “LUN,” which probably means “Lundi” and is translated from French as “Monday”.

-The problem is that the rest of inscriptions on the dark grey dial of the watch are done in English, which somehow makes this timekeeper look ridiculous.
+The problem is that the rest of inscriptions on the dark grey dial are done in English, which somehow makes this timekeeper look ridiculous.

 I mean, the dial is easy to read, the hours and minutes hands, as well the applied hour markers are covered with Superluminova and will give you no problem reading the data in darkness.
 The smaller hands, chronograph sub-dials, as well as the central chronograph seconds hand are painted bright red that nicely corresponds the contrasting red stitching on the black leather strap.
 A thin red line on the crown would have made this piece to look even classier, but, well, I can live without it.